aaronasherrandall/python_data_types/README.md

 # Boolean

 #### Data with one of two built-in values True or False.
-Notice that 'T' and 'F' are capital. true and false are not valid booleans and Python will throw an error for them.
+Notice that 'T' and 'F' are capital; true and false are not valid booleans and Python will throw an error for them.
 Boolean values are the two constant objects False and True.
 In numeric contexts (for example, when used as the argument to an arithmetic operator), they behave like the integers 0 and 1, respectively.

 #### The built-in function bool() can be used to cast any value to a Boolean, if the value can be interpreted as a truth value: